Graphon Quantum Filtering Systems: Non-exchangeable many-body observed quantum particles

 The associated Hilbert space is defined by the tensor product of the Hilbert space of each particle and is given by

 so that the state of the whole system is represented by a density operator on $\mathbb{H}^{N}$, i.e.,

 Each particle is governed by a self-adjoint free Hamiltonian $\tilde{H}^{\dagger} = \tilde{H} \in \mathcal{B}(\mathbb{H}) $.
-The interaction between two particles is represented by an operator $ A $ on $L^2_{\mathbb{C}}(\mathfrak{X}^{2},\mu^{\otimes 2})$ of Hilbert-Schmidt type, with kernel $a$ satisfying the following proprieties:
+The interaction between two particles is represented by an operator $ A $ on $L^2_{\mathbb{C}}(\mathfrak{X}\times{\mathfrak{X}},\mu^{\otimes 2})$ of Hilbert-Schmidt type, with kernel $a$ satisfying the following proprieties:

 At the same time, each particle is observed through a quantum channel $L \in \mathcal{B}_{}(\mathbb{H})$ with detection efficiency $\eta \in (0,1]$.
-Then the dynamics of a posteriori state is given by the $N$-Body Belavkin $\{ W^{l} , \; l \in V_N\}$ of independent Wiener processes { } where { } and the corresponding observation process for particle $q \in V_N$ is given by the following stochastic process { }
+Then the dynamics of a posteriori state is given by the $N$-Body Belavkin, with a family $\mathbf{W}^{N} = \{ W^{q} , \; q \in V_N\}$ of pairwise independent Wiener processes {{ } } where {{ } } and the corresponding observation process for particle $q \in V_N$ is given by the following stochastic process { }